5 tips for getting a New Year date

 Your friendship network is a powerful tool for meeting new people.
-Perhaps the old theory about there just being six degrees of separation in the world isn’t necessarily true, but your friends know people, who know people.
-This is no time to be shy – put yourself out there, and ask if they know any suitable singles.
-They might know someone looking for a New Year date too.
-One caveat, meet them first, just to make sure you can stand them for more than 5 minutes!
+This is no time to be shy: put yourself out there and ask if they know any suitable singles.
+One caveat: meet them first, just to make sure you can stand them for more than five minutes.

 4. Throw your own party

-As long as you’ve got the space (and perhaps lots of coasters) why not throw your own party?
-Open up your doors, and ensure that friends are actively encouraged to bring along people they know (who are hopefully also single).
-The thing about being single is that you have to grab every opportunity to meet new people, expand your network and hopefully line up dates.
-Sitting on your sofa hoping the dates will come to you just won’t cut it.
+As long as you’ve got the space why not play the host?
+Open up your doors and ensure that friends are actively encouraged to bring along people they know (who are hopefully also single).
+You have to grab every opportunity and sitting on your sofa hoping the dates will come to you just won’t cut it.

 5. Go it alone

 Feeling brave?
-In a mood to grasp 2011 with both hands?
-Start the year as you mean to go on and go to an organised New Year event alone.
-There are hundreds of events across the UK especially for single people to celebrate the New Year, and it certainly is a great way to meet a ton of new people very quickly.
-Going alone will be daunting, but it will force you to speak to new people, and hopefully meet someone new.
-And if you’ve not feeling quite so brave you can always take a friend, but just remember the point of the evening is to meet new people, not to chat to your friend in a corner!
+Start the year as you mean to go on and go to an organised new year event alone.
+There are hundreds across the UK specifically for single people to celebrate the New Year and it’s a great way to meet a ton of new people quickly.
+Going alone will be daunting but will force you to speak to new people and hopefully meet someone new.
+If you’re not feeling quite so brave you can always take a friend, but just remember the point of the evening is to meet new people, not to chat to your friend in a corner.